Wednesday, August 20, 2025

 I joined as a cat/kitten foster volunteer for the Wichita Animal Action League (WAAL) in April 2024.
 It was a few months after my now ex-wife had beaten me pretty brutally.
 Through my recovery, I found that my heart was calling me to help saves lives.
 I thought to myself, Kristi - you are lucky to be here, what do you want to do with it?
 I quickly got online and found WAAL.

+I love being a foster.
 I say it so much, I am sure I annoy a few....but that doesn't bother me, because being a foster is proudly one of my favorite things to be.
 These animals have been more of a blessing and a lesson than I ever could have imagined signing up for.
 They each teach me.
 All different, all impactful and all very beautiful.
 This, however, is not a story about a cat.
 This is a story about Bella, the one accidental dog foster that found her way to me.

 I was at dinner with my nana and my brother, and as I walked to the car I got a phone call.
 I actually answered, which if you know me, you know that doesn't happen too often.
 I am a believer in the saying, if you want to get ahold of me, text me.
 But I did answer this call.
 It was a friend and his mom had found what she at first thought was a baby kitten in her backyard.
 What that kitten turned out to be was a tiny 3lb puppy.
 My foster heart kicked in and I asked for her number and her address.
 I picked up that tiny, scared, abandoned little baby that same night and gave her a name.